 Play is an essential part of your child’s development.
 Here’s where they learn how the world works, develop relationships, and build the skills they’ll need for everyday activities.
 Play is essential for the development of your child’s independence.

-An important part of this stage involves your little one learning how to explore and play by himself.
-Learning this provides him with opportunities to understand how objects work, be creative, foster his self-esteem, and get motivated to take on future challenges.
+An important part of the toddlerhood stage involves your little one learning how to explore and play by themselves.
+Learning this provides them with opportunities to understand how objects work, be creative, foster their self-esteem, and get motivated to take on future challenges.
 As little as 9-10 months you can encourage your child to play alone while you remain nearby.
-How?

 - Limit screen time: We’ve previously talked about your little one’s exposure to screen time.
 When screen time becomes a habit, it provides so much sensory stimulation that a regular toy can have a hard time competing with that.
-Avoid having the TV on as background noise and instead have colorful toys your son can be drawn to play with.
+Avoid having the TV on as background noise and instead have colorful toys your child can be drawn to play with.

-Continue reading more about the science behind this at: Independent play: Encouraging exploration and creativity.
-And check out this article to keep fostering your little one’s creativity.
+Continue reading more about the science behind this at Independent play: Encouraging exploration and creativity, and check out this article to keep fostering your little one’s creativity.